JackSzwergold/Writing/memories/Latkes for Fluffy.md

 This “tossing latkes to a dog” scheme worked well for a few weekends until one day Johnny came up to our apartment and asked to talk to my dad in private.

-It turns out Fluffy was getting sick and nobody could figure out why.
+It turns out that around the same time I started to toss the latkes out the window, Fluffy was getting sick and Johnny couldn’t figure out why.
 Turns out that fried potato pancakes might taste good, but aren’t good for dogs.
+Too much grease and potatoes in one lump I guess.

-And after quietly talking to my dad a while, my dad walked over to my room, opened up the door and said, “Jack you can’t throw the latkes out the window anymore.”
-Johnny chimed in an basically said the same adding, “Fluffy gets sick from them!
+And after talking to my dad, my dad walked over to my room, knocked on the door, opened it up and said, “Jack you can’t throw the latkes out the window anymore.”
+Johnny stood next to him and chimed in an basically said the same adding, “Fluffy gets sick from them!
 And your mom and dad work all day making them so you can eat them.”

-I agreed to never toss latkes out the window to Fluffy ever again and watched as Johnny left our apartment with a small pile of latkes wrapped in aluminum foil in his hand.
+I said I was sorry and I agreed to never toss latkes out the window to Fluffy ever again.
+They I sat there and watched as Johnny left our apartment with a small pile of latkes wrapped in aluminum foil in his hand and headed out the front door.

 ***